-On June 7, the Arizona Court of Appeals upheld a ruling from the Maricopa County Superior Court rejecting the business’ attempt to discriminate against LGBTQ by claiming a religious exemption.
-The Alliance Defending Freedom appealed the case to the Arizona Supreme Court, which heard the case on January 22, 2019.
+Previously, on June 7, 2019, the Arizona Court of Appeals upheld a ruling from the Maricopa County Superior Court rejecting the business’ attempt to discriminate against LGBTQ by claiming a religious exemption.

 - May 2016: Brush & Nib owners Joanna Duka and Breanna Koski file suit against the city of Phoenix, seeking a religious exemption from the city’s LGBTQ nondiscrimination ordinance and hoping to preempt them from having to serve LGBTQ customers.

 - July 19, 2017: More than 60 businesses submit a friend-of-the-court brief on behalf of the defendant, supporting the nondiscrimination ordinance; major signers include PetSmart, GoDaddy, the Phoenix Suns, and the Arizona Diamondbacks.
 Several other amicus briefs are filed.